 What do incontinence and girl power have to do with ‘Go Against The Flow’?

-For so long now, girls and women all over the world have had these things we have to deal with silently, that just make us feel totally alone and like we are broken or different.
+For so long now, young women all over the world have had these things we have to deal with silently, that just make us feel totally alone and like we are broken or different.
 Well, no more!

 Go Against the Flow is about education, awareness, support, sisterhood — it’s about empowering us to build a community where we can talk about the ‘below the belt’ issues we experience, starting with incontinence.